marnoux/stunning-dollop/README.md

-### I was gonna hit one guy in particular, a very little guy.
-I was gonna hit this guy so hard his head would spin and he wouldn’t know what the hell happened
+### I could stand in the middle of Fifth Avenue and shoot somebody, and I wouldn't lose any voters